StagPython/StagPy/README.md

 `main.py` is the "master" file which uses definitions from the other scripts to read and process the data files.

+StagPy uses the external modules `matplotlib` and `numpy`, please install them if needed.
+To check that everything work fine, go to the `data` directory of the repository and run `../main.py`.
+Three PDF files with a plot of the temperature, pressure and stream function fields should appear.

 To make StagPy available from everywhere in your system, you can make a soft link toward `main.py` in a directory which is in your PATH environment variable (e.g. `ln -s $PWD/main.py ~/bin/stagpy`).